-The Russian tortoise is commonly known as the Horsefield tortoise.
-It’s popular for beginners since it bonds quickly and is fun to play with.
+The Russian tortoise is commonly called the Horsefield tortoise.
+They’re popular for beginners since they bond quickly and are fun to play with.

-Most of all, it’s beloved for its small size.
+Most of all, they’re beloved for their small size.
 A male Russian tortoise measures 5-6 inches long when fully grown, and a female can grow to 9 inches long.

 Russian tortoises require a medium-sized tortoise table (4 x 2 feet).
 They’re tolerant to different temperatures and survive well in various climates.